aarron-lee/gpd-win-tricks/README.md

 ## GPD Win 4

 - Volume buttons require v3.06 or newer bios on the 6800u win 4
-- (Bazzite OS 2024-04-26) Bazzite 3.0 update broke gyro on the win 4, fix is currently being investigated + should be released soon
+- (Bazzite OS 2024-04-26) Bazzite 3.0 update broke gyro on the win 4, it is now fixed on the latest bazzite
-  - meanwhile, you can temporarily rollback via running `bazzite-rollback-helper rebase 39-stable-20240407`
-  - once the fix is released, you can go back to stable via `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:stable`
+  - you can go back to stable via `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:stable`
-    - `bazzite-rollback-helper` was only recently added, so it won't be available on older images

 # Resources